Shift-Cyber/hab-curriculum/lessons/cryptography/cryptography-logic-operations.md

 To keep it simple, 0 is a value that represents False or Off, and 1 is a value that represents True or On.

 ## What is a logic operation?
 These values of 0's and 1's can be manipulated with logic operations such as Not, And, Or, and Xor.
 There are many more, but we will focus on these 4 logic operations in this lesson.
 These logic operations are also called logic gates.
 You can think of a logic gate as a mystery box that takes in something, processes the input, and then gives you an output.
-In the following sections, we will talk about the inputs and outputs each of these logic gates.
+Logic operations are often represented by a truth tables, which contain the inputs of the gate and the corresponding output.

 ## Logic Gate - Not
 A **Not** logic gate has 1 input and 1 output.